-The hiring of a new Country Director improved efficiency, professionalism, programmatic reach, and quality of effectiveness in significant ways.
+Having a country representative improved efficiency, professionalism, programmatic reach, and quality of effectiveness in significant ways.

-The hiring of the Country Director is a big reason why ORR managed to hit or surpass all projected targets while remaining under budget.
+This is a big reason why ORR managed to hit and surpass all projected targets while remaining under budget.

 Orphan Relief and Rescue collaborates with local leaders to identify children at high risk of being trafficked and engage intentionally to prevent those children from being sold.
 The Intervention Project aims to removed barriers that guardians face in keeping their children home.
 Through providing food and the ability to pursue education, guardians have little motivation to sell their children.

 Orphan Relief and Rescue works diligently to identify and bring back children who have been sold into a life of slavery.
 When possible these children are placed with their families and are re-enrolled in school and placed in our Intervention Project.
 If this is not possible for the child’s safety, then the child is placed in foster care or Orphan Relief and Rescue’s Safe Home.
 If the child is unable to attend school, because of their age or situation, they are placed in an apprenticeship program.